Cannabis in Italy: Chemical-Pharmaceutical Military Institute

 The military facility is a non-profit institute, operating on a balanced budget since 2008 and reinvesting any surplus into research and production, and collaborating with several Italian universities in several fields of research and education.
-In order to avoid unfair competition with the private sector, the facility mainly focuses on the research and production of unprofitable drugs used to cure rare diseases, which are defined as affecting just one every 2,000 people.
+To avoid unfair competition with the private sector, the facility mainly focuses on the research and production of unprofitable drugs used to cure rare diseases, which are defined as affecting just one every 2,000 people.
 In particular, the army-produced orphan drugs currently supply just 3,000 people in all of Italy, although possible revenue may still be obtained from exporting such drugs, with potential customers numbering at least 400 million people worldwide.
-With regards to the production of medical cannabis, the facility is looking for a public–private partnership in order to increase the overall production, possibly reaching 4,000 kg a year, thus covering the national demand while also providing export opportunities.
-Currently, five private firms are set to supply the facility with more mother plants, from which cuttings can be taken in order to produce more plants; however, there are still no plans to outsource the main operation to the private sector.
+With regards to the production of medical cannabis, the facility is looking for a public–private partnership to increase the overall production, possibly reaching 4,000 kg a year, thus covering the national demand while also providing export opportunities.
+Currently, five private firms are set to supply the facility with more mother plants, from which cuttings can be taken to produce more plants; however, there are still no plans to outsource the main operation to the private sector.